 There are, however, many plastic surgeons that have figured out plastic surgery marketing, enjoying a calendar filled with patient consults that came in through organic and paid channels.

 There is one major difference between organic traffic and paid traffic – the organic traffic plastic surgery SEO can deliver generates lower costs per lead compared to paid traffic.

-Ultimately, if you can get your plastic surgery clinic’s SEO right, you should enjoy long-lasting , predictable leads at a much lower cost than you would ever be able to get from Google Ads.
+Ultimately, if you can get your plastic surgery practice’s SEO strategy right, you should enjoy long-lasting , predictable leads at a much lower cost than you would ever be able to get from Google Ads.

 In this article, I’m going to share what we have learned over the last several years handling plastic surgery SEO throughout the United States, Europe, and the Middle East.

-Whether you decide to optimize your own clinic’s website or you simply want to be better informed to properly vet SEO providers, this article should be a good primer.
+Whether you decide to optimize your own practice’s website or you simply want to be better informed to properly choose a search engine optimization company, this article should be a good primer.

 What is Plastic Surgery SEO?

 Plastic surgery SEO is a marketing channel that aims to drive plastic surgery patients through organic search.
 It involves a large number of activities, all of which fall into one of three categories: